• Skip to main content

 4. Use your extra time wisely!

-On the days when you're enjoying leftovers, use the time not spend on preparing your main dish to chop extra veggies for a few salads.
+On the days when you're enjoying leftovers, use the time not spent on preparing your main dish to chop extra veggies for a few salads.

 Make some muffins, wholesome cookies, snacks, a batch of granola, or a loaf of gluten free bread.
 Trust me, it’s not as difficult as it sounds, and you can freeze some for later.